PrimaveraDeveloper/lithium/dir/common/specs/obs-spec-1.0.md

 ### NIB

-Validation and lookup of NIB numbers works basically the same as IBAN numbers, except that only Portuguese numbers will be validated (the country code and check digits are optional since they are not part of the NIB specification).
+Validation and lookup of NIB numbers works basically the same as for IBAN numbers, except that only Portuguese numbers will be validated.

+> The country code and check digits are optional since they are not part of the NIB specification.

 ## Open Banking Services